 The newly defined areas of activity, which had initially been agreed internally, were discussed in depth with the participants and sometimes raised controversial questions.
 The stakeholders provided valuable suggestions and tips for the new CR strategy.

-The update of the materiality analysis, which began in 2017, will be completed in 2018.
+The update of the materiality analysis was completed in 2018.